Sylius/Sylius/UPGRADE-1.12.md

+# UPGRADE FROM `v1.12.X` TO `v1.12.4`

+1. The class `PickupCartHandler` constructor signature changed and does not take the `RandomnessGeneratorInterface`.
+   However, it now uses the `CustomerRepositoryInterface`.

 # UPGRADE FROM `v1.12.X` TO `v1.12.2`

 1. All entities and their relationships have a default order by identifier if no order is specified.
 You can disable